 In 1963 when the Conservation District Act was authored, ecologists were just beginning to understand the depth and breadth of the destruction of Illinois original natural heritage.
 The 1978 Illinois Natural Areas Inventory, a meticulous assessment of the remaining high quality natural land statewide, revealed that only .07 of 1 percent of the state’s land remained in its original condition.

-The Philosophy of the Natural Resource Management Department
+The Philosophy of the Land Preservation & Natural Resources Division -

-The philosophy of the Natural Resource Management Department rests upon three basic principles that form the core of the NRM departmental personality.
+The philosophy of the Land Preservation and Natural Resources Division rests upon three basic principles that form the core of the division's personality.
 These three principles include hard work, high expectations, and uncompromising commitment to the mission of the District and the department.
-These core beliefs are codified in the simple statements summarized in the NRM departmental handbook.
+These core beliefs are codified in the simple statements summarized in the departmental handbook.

 Exegi monumentum aere perenniu